UTSCCSCC01/finalprojectw22-it-s-not-a-bug-it-s-a-feature/README.md

 npm run build

-At this point your build of the front end has successfully been built and you may move on to backend Installation
+At this point your build of the front end has successfully been built.
+To run the front end, use the command:

+npm start

+Now you are ready to move on to backend Installation

 ### backend
 The backend of this fullstack project has been set to Django.
 Before proceeding to running the server, there are a few steps we need to take.

+- Firstly, change directory to Enviornments. *IT IS CRITICAL THAT YOU HAVE PYTHON 3.10.2 INSTALLED*.
+Then, create a virtual environment for this project using the command:

+python3 -m venv .venv

-- Firstly, run the environment folder provided in the files.
-You can do so by simply typing in:
+- Run the environment.
+You can do so using the following command:

-Enviornments\project_env\Scripts\activate.bat
+Enviornments\.env\Scripts\activate

 And with that done, you are in the virtual environment.
-Afterwards, please navigate to the main_project folder.
-In here there exists a requirements.txt file that includes all the packages you are going to need moving forward.
-Please install these packages with the following command pip install -r requirements.txt
+The requirements.txt file includes all the packages you are going to need moving forward.
+Please install these packages with the following command: pip install -r requirements.txt

-- You are now ready to move on to running the server. *IT IS CRITICAL THAT YOU HAVE PYTHON INSTALLED FOR THE NEXT PART*.
+- You are now ready to move on to running the server.
 While in the main_project folder simply write the following command: python manage.py runserver

-*ATTENTION: please undestand that before running the server you need to change the directory of the static HTML, CSS and other fils in the settings.py within the folder names main_project to the correct directory within your own computer*

 congratulations, you are now running a build of our product.